 All final payment adjustments are determined by the Centers for Medicare and Medicaid Services (CMS) and will be applied in 2025 for the 2023 reporting year.

 Make sure you have the following information at hand:

-AAO-HNS member ID numbers for all otolaryngologists and allergists at your practice
+AAO-HNS member ID numbers of otolaryngologists and allergists

 The practice Tax Identification Number (TIN)

 Upon completing the sign-up process, we begin the data sharing process.
 For “pull” practices, our technical vendor begins the data extraction from practice’s EHR.
 For “push” practices, the EHR vendor shares data files securely with our technical vendor.
 The data received is mapped to the measure’s “data dictionary.”
 For each measure, there are specific codes and keywords to identify eligible encounters, such as patient’s diagnosis, procedures, age, etc. For encounters that qualify, the quality action is identified for the clinicians through codes and keywords in the data dictionary.